 Zhang Yimou has long been one of my very favorite directors, a expert at delivering both visual splendor and heart-rending tragedy.
 And even while recently adding action movies to his repertoire (Hero, House of Flying Daggers), he still showed a propensity for making great films.
 But Curse of the Golden Flower left me cold.
 Set in a corrupt imperial court… read more!

-Although Happy Times doesn't quite strike the nerves as deeply as most of Zhang Yimou's other films do, even mediocre Zhang is good cinema.
+Although Happy Times doesn't strike the nerves as deeply as most of Zhang Yimou's other films do, even mediocre Zhang is good cinema.
 With this film he continues his move away from his earlier tragic, beautifully-shot melodramas towards a fresher, less-measured approach, and his subject matter lightens up too (though it still has great emotional pull).
-Happy Times tells… read more!
+Happy Times tells the… read more!

 Boy, the People's Republic of China sure went all-out when they wanted to make a fancy martial arts fantasy that was also pro-nationalist propaganda.
 For the most expensive Chinese feature ever (with a budget of a whopping $20 million - that's about as much as Adam Sandler makes per film), they hired one of their nation's greatest directors, Zhang Yimou… read more!

 In ancient China, one of the Emperor's generals (Takeshi Kaneshiro) is sent to a brothel to track down a blind showgirl (Zhang Ziyi) who is believed to be part of an underground group of rebel assassins called the House of Flying Daggers.
-So he pretends to be a confederate of hers, later "rescuing" her from prison and, while on the… read more!
+So he pretends to be a confederate of hers, "rescuing" her from prison and letting her lead him… read more!